 - Turn on a ceiling fan in the space you are in

-Whether you’re hoping to set up air conditioner service or want to hear more about your replacement air conditioner options, give the experts at Strogen's Service Experts a call at 603-923-4570 or set up an appointment with us through our online scheduler.
+Whether you’re hoping to set up air conditioner service or want to hear more about your replacement air conditioner choices, give the experts at Strogen's Service Experts a call at 603-923-4570 or set up an appointment with us through our online scheduler.